bjagger/ExData_Plotting1/README.md

 ## Assignment 1- base R graphing exercise

-The goal of this assignment is to construct exact replicas of four plots.
-The original plots are shown on both the <a href="https://class.coursera.org/exdata-012/human_grading/view/courses/973506/assessments/3/submissions">course instruction web site</a>
-and the <a href="https://github.com/rdpeng/ExData_Plotting1">course GitHub web site</a>.
-The course GitHub web site shows that the plots have a transparent background, which is incorporated in each script by setting `bg = transparent`.

-The products of this assignment are four plots and the four scripts written to construct them.
+This repo contains the following four plots and the respective scripts to construct them:
-Please find them listed as follows:

   plot script | plot
 ------------- | ----------